MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 XalInitArgs defines arguments needed in order to link XAL to your specified game from Partner Center.

 Your client ID, title ID, sandbox, and redirect Uri can be found at your Partner Center game account.

-Lastly, we need to pass in the path to your device's data storage to store our XAL user data.

 ```cpp
 HRESULT XalInit()